 Research in Contemporary Context (RCC)

-The Research in Contemporary Context module has been specifically designed for postgraduate research students.
+The Research in Contemporary Context module (PDF) has been specifically designed for postgraduate research students.
 This module is comprised of seminars and research skills workshops, some of which can be attended remotely using interactive video-conferencing technology.

 Advanced Specialist Text Study

-The Advanced Specialist Text Study module has been designed for postgraduate researchers specifically in the Faculty of Environment and Technology.
+The Advanced Specialist Text Study module (PDF) has been designed for postgraduate researchers specifically in the Faculty of Environment and Technology.

 The PGR degree student will be able to demonstrate knowledge and critical understanding of the content of an advanced specialist text that has been identified as relevant to the PGR thesis topic by the Director of Studies of the PGR degree student.
 The chosen text must be approved in advance by the FET Faculty Research Degrees Committee.